 Again, since we are not calling

-jQuery will call it).
+jQuery will call it through that callback).

 We now have an application whose UI is completely setup from within Scala.js.
 The next step will show how we can test this application.